fiberplane/mcp-lite/.changeset/bun-respects-publish.md

 "mcp-lite": patch
 ---

-Ensure the build output package.json mirrors the publish exports without the extra dist/ prefix.
+Ensure the core package.json exports match the built dist/ files so Bun resolves the published bundle correctly and mirror those exports when generating the dist metadata.